-During 2015 and subsequent years, there were a range of regulatory changes with the view of making financial institutions in Australia more accountable around the growth of lending for investment purposes.
+In recent years, there have been a range of regulatory changes with the view of making financial institutions in Australia more accountable around the growth of lending for investment purposes.

 In many respects, this is a return to some years ago where there was an interest rate premium for lending to purchase investment property.